DavideMangano/ANN_Challenge_2/README.md

-# Challenge svolta per il corso di Artificial Neural Networks al Politecnico di Milano.
+# Challenge done as part of the Artificial Neural Networks course at Politecnico di Milano.

-Prediction task svolto con un ensemble model [DefModel]().
+Prediction task done with [ensemble model]().

 # For more information see the [Report]()